Find a Part Now

 General Motors unveiled a coupe concept version of the CTS, along with the new CTS-V performance sedan, at the 2008 North American International Auto Show in Detroit.

-The coupe's unveiling surprised the media and public, stealing a great deal of attention from the CTS-V. In November 2009, the production version was unveiled in a press release.
+In November 2009, the production version was presented in a press release.
 The coupe went into production in spring 2010 for sale in August 2010 as a 2011 model.
 The design of the production model is very similar to the concept, still without a B-pillar.
 The standard engine was a 3.6L direct injected V6 rated at 304 hp.
 Like the sedan, both six-speed manual and automatic transmissions, in either RWD or AWD configurations, were available.
 A CTS-V Coupe was introduced, first shown at the 2010 North American International Auto Show in Detroit.
 The CTS Coupe was Cadillac's first coupe since the Eldorado, which was discontinued in 2002.

 Along with the CTS sedan, the coupe received a light facelift for the 2012 model year, including a new grille design.
 The CTS Coupe was discontinued after the 2014 model year, while the CTS-V Coupe remained in production for the 2015 model year.